Table of Contents

 in a gesture file is replayed (i.e. touches for one finger).

-The specified touches
+The specified touches refers to a

 GestureBuilder object, which can be

-retrieved using readGesture
+retrieved using readGesture.

 This function performs a tap by using Android's shell commands and